cosmos/cosmos/VALIDATORS_FAQ.md

 * Validator's name
 * Validator's website (Optional)
 * Validator's description (Optional)
-* Initial commission rate: The commission rate on block provisions, block rewards and fees charged to delegators
+* Initial commission rate: The commission rate on block rewards and fees charged to delegators
 * Maximum commission: The maximum commission rate which this validator candidate can charge
 * Commission change rate: The maximum daily increase of the validator candidate commission
 * Minimum self-bond amount: Minimum amount of Atoms the validator candidate need to have bonded at all time.
 If the validator's self-bonded stake falls below this limit, its entire staking pool will unbond.